 The hike itself was amazing even though we had to take an alternative route because of the rain.
 We passed alongside rice terraces, fields, rocks, and jungle.
 There is so much variety in the landscape.

 We ate and slept with local families and had the chance to experience the real Myanmar country life.

-Watch our short compilation video about our adventures in Myanmar right here.
+Don’t forget to watch our short compilation video about our first Myanmar trip.

 Pin it for later

 Would you like to plan an unforgettable trip?
 Then be sure to check out this useful overview of my personal travel tips!

 Booking accommodations is super easy through booking.com.
 Not only will you find plenty of stays and great deals, but by setting the filters you can quickly find an accommodation that meets all your needs.

 Would you like to travel with public transport from one destination to another?
 Then 12togo is the place to be.
 Here you can easily find transfers in several countries.

 Being a travel blogger I get a lot of questions about which photography equipment I use to photograph my travels.